 Attendance: Attendance and promptness are required.
 You are expected to attend all class meetings.
-The university's attendance policy for this course will be adhered to: if a student's absences in a course total 25 percent or more of the class meetings for the course, the student will receive a grade of N if the student withdraws from the course before the withdrawl deadline; after that date, unless warranted by documented extenuating circumstances, a grade of F or U will be assigned.
+The university's attendance policy for this course will be adhered to: if a student's absences in a course total 25 percent or more of the class meetings for the course, the student will receive a grade of N if the student withdraws from the course before the withdrawal deadline; after that date, unless warranted by documented extenuating circumstances, a grade of F or U will be assigned.
 Absences and tardiness has problematic effects on measured performance and class participation.
 You are considered tardy once the class time starts.
 Being 10 minutes or more late will result in an absence.
 Two tardies will equal an absence.
-For each absence/tardy, you are hereby referred to the Dean of Students Office.
-Please give Dr. Knight's office your documentation and they will email an absence notification to me/all the other affected professors: Miranda L. Knight, Ph.D.
-Assistant Dean of Students, Winthrop University, Dean of Students Office, 246 DiGiorgio Campus Center, Rock Hill, SC 29733, 803/323-4503 (W), 803/323-4514 (FAX), knightm@winthrop.edu You are responsible for all announcements made in class.
-Absence or lateness does not excuse you from this responsibility.
+If you come to lab without proper attire, you will be sent from class to retrieve it.
+If you take more than 10 minutes to come back, that will be counted as a half absence.
+If you leave lab early for no excusable reason, you will be marked as a half absence and points will be deducted from your lab report.
+For each absence/tardy, you are able to verify, you are hereby referred to the Dean of Students Office.
+Please give Dr. Knight's office your documentation and they will email an absence notification to me/all the other affected professors, and then I will mark your absence/tardy as excused: Miranda L. Knight, Ph.D.
+Assistant Dean of Students, Winthrop University, Dean of Students Office, 246 DiGiorgio Campus Center, Rock Hill, SC 29733, 803/323-4503 (W), 803/323-4514 (FAX), knightm@winthrop.edu You are responsible for all announcements made in class; absence or lateness does not excuse you from this responsibility.